Submissions

 I’m a young writer and I want to write a book one day.
 Where do I start?

-It’s important that all writers read widely, so read as much as you can.
+Read as much as you can.
 Look for writers’ events in your community – readings, talks, festival events – and go to hear writers speak about their work.
-This also helps other writers and keeps our literary community strong.
 You might find it helpful to join a writing group, where you can give and receive feedback on work in progress.
 A creative writing workshop can also energise your writing.

 Carry a notebook with you and jot things down.
 Become a keen observer of your world.
 Learn to take on criticism that is helpful and to discard what is unhelpful.